-- 2.6.1 The Company measures financial instruments i.e. financial assets and financial liabilities at fair value on initial recognition. - 2.6.2 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement

-- 2.6.3 A number of the Company's accounting policies and disclosures require the measurement of fair values, for both financial and non- financial assets and liabilities. - 2.6.4 When one is available, the Company measures the fair value of an financial instrument using the quoted price in an active market for that instrument.
+- 2.6.1 The Company measures financial instruments i.e. financial assets and financial liabilities at fair value on initial recognition. - 2.6.2 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date in the principal or, in its absence, the most advantageous market to which the Company has access at that date.
+The fair value of a liability reflects its non-performance risk - 2.6.3 A number of the Company's accounting policies and disclosures require the measurement of fair values, for both financial and non-financial assets and liabilities. - 2.6.4 When one is available, the Company measures the fair value of an financial instrument using the quoted price in an active market for that instrument.
 A market is regarded as active is transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - 2.6.5 If there is no quoted price in an active market, then the Company uses a valuation technique that maximise the use of relevant observable inputs and minimise the use of unobservable inputs.
 The chosen valuation technique incorporates all of the factors that market participants would take into account in pricing a transaction. - 2.6.6 The best estimate of the fair value of a financial instrument on initial recognition is normally the transaction price i.e. the fair value of the consideration given or received.
 If the Company determines that the fair value on initial recognition differs from the transaction price and the fair value is evidenced neither by a quoted price in an active market for an identical asset or liability nor based on a valuation technique for which any unobservable inputs are judged to be insignificant in relation to the measurement, then the financial instrument is initially measured at fair value, adjusted to defer the difference between the fair value on initial recognition and the transaction price.

 Subsequently that difference is recognised in profit or loss on an appropriate basis over the life of the instrument but no later than when the valuation is wholly supported by observable market data or the transaction is closed out.